 - Political Parties and Institutions

-- Politics 1A convener
+- Politics 1A and 1B convener

 - Politics open/visit day co-ordinator